spinifex/begin-the-day/README.md

 begin-the-day
 =============

-Begin the day with a friendly voice!
+Begin the day with a friendly voice,
-A companion unobtrusive.
+A companion unobtrusive!